Christian-History.org does not receive any personally identifiable information from the search bar below.

 I have been remiss!
 How could I have waited so long to tell you how to study Christian history on your own?

-You can, of course, study church history without reading Will the Real Heretics Please Stand Up, but I don't recommend you try.
-Whether you agree with David Bercot's conclusions or not, "the Heretics book," as it's known to those familiar with it, will fire a love for early Christianity like no other book.
+You can, of course, begin your study of church history without reading Will the Real Heretics Please Stand Up, but I don't recommend you try.
+Whether you agree with David Bercot's (the author's) conclusions or not, "the Heretics book," as it is known to those familiar with it, will fire a love for early Christianity like no other book.